Meet Our Team

 Lisa Munro

 Lisa, a Bay Area native, grew up in Cupertino and currently lives in Los Altos.
 Living in such a beautiful area, Lisa has always enjoyed spending time outdoors.
-Joining her son on his trek to earn his Boy Scout hiking merit badge sparked further interest in exploring all the wonderful local parks and trails.
 A friend introduced her to Green Foothills, and she was inspired by the organization’s mission to protect local open space for the benefit of all.

 Lisa has spent her over 30-year career at KPMG and is currently an audit partner specializing in technology companies in KPMG’s national office.
 She earned her B.S. in Mathematics/Applied Science at UCLA and is a CPA and member of the American Institute of Certified Public Accountants (AICPA).
-She has served as a non-Board member of KPMG’s Nominating Committee, as a Parent Committee member for her son’s Boy Scout troop, as auditor of Los Altos High School Music Boosters, and was recognized as one of the 2011 Silicon Valley Women of Influence by the Silicon Valley/San Jose Business Journal.
-She is an empty nester (except for her two cats) with her son attending college at the University of British Columbia in Vancouver, Canada, and likes to spend her free time with her husband cooking, traveling, hiking (and birding), skiing, and playing tennis and lots of pickleball.
+She has served as a non-Board member of KPMG’s Nominating Committee, as a Boy Scouts volunteer, as auditor of Los Altos High School Music Boosters, and was recognized as one of the 2011 Silicon Valley Women of Influence by the Silicon Valley/San Jose Business Journal.
+She likes to spend her free time cooking, traveling, hiking (and birding), skiing, and playing tennis and lots of pickleball.

 Claudia Rossi